 Customers can report misleading content and products, and other violations of Amazon’s guidelines.
 You’ll need to provide relevant information, though, to verify your claims.

-This blog post will show you exactly how to report a seller, including potential Amazon scammers.
+In this post will show you exactly how to report a seller, including potential Amazon scammers.

 Table of Contents